 A perky pig proclaims that she has a best friend: herself!
 Sweet, colorful pictures help piggy celebrate the many things she appreciates about herself: The way she looks, her many hobbies, and how she takes care of herself by exercising and eating well.
 When piggy is feeling down she can cheer herself up, and when she makes mistakes, she can try again.
 Piggy is proud of who she is, and it’s a downright pleasure to see.
 Buy it here.

-Great Question: What are some of the ways you take care of yourself, both inside and out?
+Conversation starter: What are some of the ways you take care of yourself, both inside and out?

 By Leo Lionni

 We all have unique talents and gifts to share.
 In this Caldecott Honor Book, Frederick the field mouse sits on a rock by himself as his family gathers food for the winter.
 When they question him, he replies that he, too, is working, gathering sun rays, colors, and words.
 The other mice don’t see the value until winter’s darkest days, when Frederick’s poetry warms their hearts and feeds their spirits.
 Simple, graphic collage illustrates the message that there’s more to a full life than what’s for dinner.
 Buy it here.

 Conversation starter: How do you help family and friends when they feel sad?

 By Ezra Jack Keats